ipython/ipython-in-depth/pycon-submission.md

 # Description

-IPython provides tools for interactive and parallel computing that are widely used in scientific computing, but can benefit any Python developer.
+IPython and Jupyter provide tools for interactive and parallel computing that are widely used in scientific computing, but can benefit any Python developer.

-We will show how to use IPython in different ways, as: an interactive shell, an embedded shell, a graphical console, a network-aware VM in GUIs, a web-based notebook with code, graphics and rich HTML, and a high-level framework for parallel computing.
+We will show how to use IPython in different ways, as: an interactive shell, a graphical console, a network-aware VM in GUIs, a web-based notebook with code, graphics and rich HTML, and a high-level framework for parallel computing.